 Pharmacodynamic effects

-Following single and multiple oral doses of canagliflozin to patients with type 2 diabetes, dose-dependent decreases in RTG and increases in UGE were observed.
+Following single and multiple oral doses of canagliflozin to adult patients with type 2 diabetes, dose-dependent decreases in RTG and increases in UGE were observed.
 From a starting value of RTG of approximately 13 mmol/L, maximal suppression of 24-hour mean RTG was seen with the 300 mg daily dose to approximately 4 mmol/L to 5 mmol/L in patients with type 2 diabetes in phase 1 studies, suggesting a low risk for treatment-induced hypoglycaemia.
 The reductions in RTG led to increased UGE in subjects with type 2 diabetes treated with either 100 mg or 300 mg of canagliflozin ranging from 77 g/day to 119 g/day across the phase 1 studies; the UGE observed translates to a loss of 308 kcal/day to 476 kcal/day.
 The reductions in RTG and increases in UGE were sustained over a 26-week dosing period in patients with type 2 diabetes.
 Moderate increases (generally < 400 mL to 500 mL) in daily urine volume were seen that attenuated over several days of dosing.
 Urinary uric acid excretion was transiently increased by canagliflozin (increased by 19% compared to baseline on day 1 and then attenuating to 6% on day 2 and 1% on day 13).
 This was accompanied by a sustained reduction in serum uric acid concentration of approximately 20%.

-In a single-dose study in patients with type 2 diabetes, treatment with 300 mg before a mixed meal delayed intestinal glucose absorption and reduced postprandial glucose through both a renal and a non-renal mechanism.
+In a single-dose study in adult patients with type 2 diabetes, treatment with 300 mg before a mixed meal delayed intestinal glucose absorption and reduced postprandial glucose through both a renal and a non-renal mechanism.

 Clinical efficacy and safety